ubcgif/2023-heagy-etal-image/README.md

-# template-repository-conference
-template repository for conference proceedings
+# Accelerating research with community-driven open-source software for geophysical inversions